unixzii/swift-signal/README.md

 To dispose (destroy) an effect, just invoke the returned closure of `createEffect`.

+> [!NOTE]
+> You must keep a reference of the dispose closure, or the effect may not work as expected.

-You can return a cleanup closure inside `createEffect`, the closure will be invoked every time the effect's dependencies change:
+You can return a cleanup closure inside `createEffect`, the closure will be invoked on disposal or every time the effect's dependencies change:

 ```swift
 createEffect {